P-p-H-d/mlib/README.md

 OPLIST
 ------

-An OPLIST is a fundamental notion of M\*LIB which hasn't be seen in any other library.
+An OPLIST is a fundamental notion of M\*LIB which hasn't be used in any other library.
 In order to know how to operate on a type, M\*LIB needs additional information as the compiler doesn't know how to handle properly any type (contrary to C++).
 This is done by giving an operator list (or oplist in short) to any macro which needs to handle the type.
 As such, an oplist as only meaning within a macro expansion.
-Fundamentally, this is yet another form of polymorphic.
+Fundamentally, this is the exposed interface of a type with documentated operators.

 An oplist is an *unordered* list of operator in the following format:

 (OPERATOR1(function1), OPERATOR2(function2), ...)

+The function 'function1' is used to handle 'OPERATOR1'.
+The function 'function2' is used to handle 'OPERATOR2'.

 It is used to perform the association between the operation on a type and the function which performs this operation.
 Without an oplist, M\*LIB has no way to known how to deal with your type and will deal with it like a classic C type.

-A function name can be followed by M_IPTR in the oplist (for example: INIT(init_func M_IPTR) ) to specify that the function accept as its *first* argument a pointer to the type rather than the type itself (aka the prototype is init_func(type *) instead of init_func(type)).
+A function name can be followed by M\_IPTR in the oplist (for example: INIT(init\_func M\_IPTR) ) to specify that the function accept as its *first* argument a pointer to the type rather than the type itself (aka the prototype is init\_func(type *) instead of init\_func(type)).
 If you use the '[1]' trick (see below), you won't need this.

 An oplist has no real form from a C language point of view.
 It is just an abstraction